Behaviour

 What are the signs of a stressed dog?

-Common signs include lip licking, yawning, pacing, and a tucked tail.
-You may also notice digestive issues, such as loose stools or a gurgling stomach during stressful events or changes.
+Common signs include lip licking, yawning, pacing, trembling, panting, and a tucked tail.
+Some dogs also develop digestive upset during stressful periods, which we cover in our stress signals guide.

 How does the gut brain axis work in pets?